LemmySmackett/LemmySmackettCom/content/stories/general/enders_game_over.md

 mature: false
 extreme: false
 ---
-"Colonel Graff, this is Mazer Rackham reaching you via ansible.
+Colonel Graff, this is Mazer Rackham reaching you via ansible.
 Do you read?"

 "This is Colonel Graff, Mazer.
 We read you loud and clear.